-Furniture was largely obtained from abroad, rooms and lounges were furnished in a modern style and the advancing spirit of the town was reflected in both its public and cultural life.
+Furniture was mostly obtained from abroad, rooms and lounges were furnished in a modern style and the advancing spirit of the town was reflected in both its public and cultural life.

 The centre of social life were widely popular taverns, there were 104 of them in 1838.
-First theatre and music plays, cinema projections, political assemblies and public meetings were held in hotels and taverns and even the first electrical lighting decorated the Bohemian spirit of the town.
+The first theatre and music plays, cinema projections, political assemblies and public meetings were held in hotels and taverns and even the first electrical lighting decorated the Bohemian spirit of the town.

 Fashion was inevitable for both younger and older ladies, but also for gentlemen and thus the town’s cobblestone streets looked like European fashion catwalks.

 Painters sporadically stayed in the town, but they left several significant portraits of prominent citizens from the 19th century.